-Like natural gas, hydrogen can be used to heat buildings, for cooking and hot water, to power vehicles and produce electricity.
-Unlike natural gas or petrol, when burned, hydrogen produces only heat and water vapour – no carbon emissions.
+Like natural gas, hydrogen can be used to heat buildings, for cooking and hot water.
+Unlike natural gas or petrol, when used, hydrogen produces heat and water vapour – no carbon emissions.

-Modelling indicates that decarbonising natural gas through renewable hydrogen can be up to 50% cheaper than electrification because additional electricity infrastructure such as poles, wires and additional batteries are not needed.
-It also means customers can retain their choice of energy supplier, and those industries relying on gas can continue to access it.
+Decarbonising natural gas through renewable sources such as hydrogen and biomethane means customers can retain their choice of energy supplier, and those industries relying on gas can continue to access it.

 Hydrogen also has other benefits such as:

-A blend of up to 10% renewable hydrogen helps to lower carbon emissions relatively quickly without changes to appliances, pipes and meters.
+A blend of up to 10% (by volume) renewable hydrogen helps to lower carbon emissions relatively quickly without changes to appliances, pipes and meters.

 Hydrogen Park Murray Valley will reduce carbon emissions by more than 3,500 tonnes, the equivalent to removing more than 1,300 passenger vehicles from the road.